ryjm/srrs/README.md

 from source:

-install node and npm, then do `npm install gulp-cli`.
+install node and npm

 mount your urbit with `|mount %` in the dojo - you should see your files in unix under `/path/to/pier/home`

-change `.urbitrc` to point your mounted files - `path/to/pier/home`
+change `config/urbitrc` to point your mounted files - `path/to/pier/home`

-run with `npm run serve`, and check that the `srrs` files appear under `home/app/srrs`
+run with `npm run build:dev`, and check that the `srrs` files appear under `home/app/srrs`

 in the dojo, run `|commit %home` to get urbit to see the added files - you should see the added files in the output